 Josh is a studio art major concentrating in graphic design.
 He currently serves as vice president of the Baylor Theme Park Engineering and Design club, an organization that supports students in competing for an internship with Disney Imagineering.
 Recently, Josh won the Juror's Choice award for Drawing at the Baylor Student Exhibition at the Martin Museum of Art.
 After graduation, Josh hopes to work for Disney Imagineering or with the Creative Department at Walt Disney World Resort.

 McKenna, a Spanish and journalism, news-editorial major, is completing the Baylor Interdisciplinary Core in the Honors College.
-She works as the Page One Editor for the Baylor Lariat and volunteers with Urban Missions.
-Passionate about the global community and education, McKenna plans to work with English Second Language (ESL) students as a teacher or through education reform.
-She enjoys traveling and learning about different cultures, and she hopes to live in or visit as many major cities as possible during her lifetime.
+She works as the Opinion Editor for the Baylor Lariat and volunteers with Urban Missions.
+Passionate about the global community and education, McKenna plans to complete a PhD program in Spanish literature and work as a professor of that subject.
+She enjoys traveling and learning about different cultures.
+She studied abroad for one semester in Spain during her junior year where she taught English to Madrid community members, visited art museums, and ate lots of tapas.

 A University Scholar, Peter studies political science, economics, and philosophy.
 He is completing the Honors Program and the Baylor Interdisciplinary Core in the Honors College.
 He is a member of the Baylor Coed Cheerleading team, supporting the Bears at all major sports events.
 Peter interned with the Texas State Legislature as a Bob Bullock Scholar during the 85th Legislative Session.
 He plans to attend law school and aspires to serve the state of Texas and the United States in public office.